rajsendeaf9800-art/W3schools/README.md

-# W3schools
-Learn web development offline with this W3Schools-inspired app.
-Access HTML, CSS, JavaScript tutorials, examples, and references anytime.
-Fast, lightweight, and easy to use with dark mode support—perfect for beginners and developers on the go.
+# 📱 W3Schools Offline App

+A lightweight Android app to learn web development offline.
+Inspired by W3Schools, this app provides tutorials, examples, and references for HTML, CSS, JavaScript, and more — all without internet.

+---

+## 🚀 Features

+- 📚 Offline access to tutorials
+- 💻 HTML, CSS, JavaScript learning
+- 🧪 Example-based explanations
+- ⚡ Fast and lightweight performance
+- 🎨 Clean and simple UI
+- 🌙 Dark / Light mode support
+- 🔍 Easy navigation

+---

+## 📦 Download

+👉 Go to the **Releases** section and download:

+- 📱 APK file (direct install)
+- 🗜️ `.tar.gz` (highly compressed archive)

+---